Together, we will Activate the Cure.

 Our mission is to raise funding for CAR T-cell therapy research because this treatment is less toxic and more targeted than standard chemotherapy or radiation.
 Less toxic treatments for treating childhood cancer are greatly needed because children have to live with the harsh side effects of standard treatments for much longer than adults.

 What is CAR T-cell Therapy?

 CAR (chimeric antigen receptor) T-cell therapy is a promising new cancer treatment that activates a patient’s immune system to attack and destroy cancer cells.

-The process works by removing a patient’s T-cells, a type of white blood cell, and reprogramming them to recognize specific cancer-identifying antigens on both healthy and cancerous cells.
-Once activated, these T-cells become CAR T-cells capable of detecting these antigens and destroying the cells that are affected.
+The process works by removing a patient’s T-cells, a type of white blood cell, and reprogramming them to recognize specific cancer-identifying antigens on cancer cells.
+Once activated, these T-cells become CAR T-cells capable of detecting these antigens and destroying the cancer cells.

-CAR T-cell therapy is sometimes called a “living drug.”
+CAR T-cell therapy is referred to as a “living drug.”
 Modified T-cells can detect and destroy cancer cells in your body for many years.

 Once you and your doctor have determined that CAR T-cell therapy is right for you, the process of activating your T-cells to become cancer-fighting CAR T-cells can begin.